freeCodeCamp/freeCodeCamp/guide/english/c/for/index.md

 ## Syntax of For Infinite loop

-An infinite loop occurs when the condition will never be met, due to some inherent characteristic of the loop.
-An infinite loop also called an endless loop, and it is a piece of coding that lacks a functional exit so that it repeats indefinitely.
+An infinite loop occurs when the condition will never be met, due to some inherent characteristics of the loop.
+An infinite loop is also called an endless loop, and it is a piece of coding that lacks a functional exit so that it repeats indefinitely.

 ### Examples: